BioAI-kits/AttentionMOI/README.md

 ### What we do?

-- We integrated commonly used omics feature selection methods, such as ANOVA, RFE, LASSO, PCA.
+- We developed a new feature selection method, Feature Selection with Distribution (FSD), for multi-omics data denosing and feature selection.

-- We also developed a new method for omics feature selection, FSD.
+- We developed a biologically informed deep learning algorithm for multi-omics integration to predict cancer subtypes and patient survival.

-- we integrated common machine/deep learning algorithms used to build single/multi-omics model, such as DNN, Random Forest, XGboost, SVM, Mogonet$^1$, Moanna$^2$, which are two good multi-omics integration algorithms recently.
+- Commonly used feature selection methods, ANOVA, RFE, LASSO, PCA, were incorporated for comparison.

-- We also developed a new deep learning algorithm for multi-omics integration.
+- Several machine learning and deep learning algorithms, including Random Forest, XGboost, SVM, DNN, MOGONET$^1$, Moanna$^2$, were integrated for multi-omics integration for cpmparison.
+MOGONET used graph convolutional networks for multi-omics integration, and Moanna is a Autoencoder-based neural network.

 ---